Jiisala/Tira-labra-2022/README.md

 Project is set up using poetry, but simply for running the program no exotic dependencies are needed, just run launch.py.
 All dependencies are testing or code formatting related.

-While using the program use commands Q to quit and C to create new map, both are case insensitive.poetry install
+While using the program use commands Q to quit and C to create new map, both are case insensitive.

 Poetry commands: